 The bunk bed sleeper is not a common sofa design.
 It’s akin to a concept sofa, but they are available.

-Without question kids love them because kids love heights as well as anything that transforms.
+Without question, kids love them because kids love heights as well as anything that transforms them.

 The loveseat sofa is an umbrella term for a sofa made for two people.
 They’re often part of a living room set.

-My favorite use of a loveseat is to create a small sitting area and bench at the foot of a bed.
+My favorite use of a loveseat is to create a small sitting area in the bedroom or as a bench at the foot of a bed.
 Otherwise, I’m not too keen on them because you can’t fully stretch out.

-A divan is a sofa without a back.
+A divan is a sofa without a back and is usually lower to the ground.
 Therefore, they require being placed against a bare wall against which you can arrange pillows for a cushioned back.

 The red sofa featured here isn’t 100% divan because it has some back support, but it’s ideally designed for placement against a wall for proper support.